antserrano/Feature-detection-and-matching/README.md

 Specifically, descriptors from two images are gotten and afterwards they are matched following two methods (brute force and knnMatch).
 Lastly, a mosaic is created by using descriptors and homographies.

-OpenCV (artificial vision library) is used in this assignment.
+OpenCV (Open Source Computer Vision Library) is used in this assignment.

 # Use